explorable-viz/esop2025/author-response/popl2025/response.md

 ## Reviewer C

-C1. _Graph dependencies via conjugate operators is complicated_.
-Conjugacy is important because it is the formal framework for relating forward and backwards analysis over the graph, for example explaining why you can compute the same function (extensionally speaking) in two different ways, with potentially different performance, using the De Morgan dual.
-We will streamline this section and also reorganise things so that the graph semantics comes first (with richer examples, as per Reviewer A), and the conjugate operators over the graph are presented afterwards, with a cleaner presentation.
+C1. _Graph dependencies via conjugate operators seem complicated_.
+We agree that the section on conjugate operators could be presented more clearly.
+Conjugacy is important because it is the formal framework for understanding the relationship between forwards and backwards analysis over the graph.
+For example, it explains why the same function can be computed in two different ways, with potentially different performance, using the De Morgan dual.
+We will streamline this section to make this clear, and also reorganise so that the graph semantics comes first (with richer examples, as per Reviewer A), and the conjugate operators afterwards, with a cleaner presentation.

 C2. _Graph algorithms don't pay attention to properties of operators_.
-By the time the graph algorithms are given a graph, that graph already captures the kind of information you are referring to; so in the running example you mention, the dependence graph already captures the specific fact that x2 * x3 only depends on x2 (because it is zero), not x3.
-Thus whereas the procedure that builds the graph must depend on facts like these, the algorithms that operate on the graph can act uniformly on the graph without having to consider those details, which is one of the key benefits of factoring things this way.
+Correct.
+By the time the graph algorithms are given a graph, that graph already captures the kind of information you are referring to.
+So in the example you mention, the dependence graph already captures the specific fact that x2 * x3 only depends on x2 (since x2=0), not x3.

+The key point is that, although the procedure that builds the graph must make use of facts like these, the algorithms that operate on the graph do not.
+This modularity is one of the key advantages of structuring the system this way.

 C3. _Would prefer shorter intro, omitting 1.1 but expanding on contributions/roadmap._ Indeed Section 2 is
 rather short and Section 1 goes into a lengthy worked example before getting to contributions/roadmap, so we